Hajpojken/techingoApplication/README.md

 # Techingo application
-Tried to get a better understanding of flex during the creation of the application
+Tried to keep the design simple as well as get a bit better understanding of flex during the creation of this page.